JulietteArchambeau/GOPredEvalPinpin/README.md

   - Comparing ClimateDT climatic data from point estimates (generated using scale-free downscaling) and extracted values from rasters.
   - Comparing the values of the climatic variables at the location of the populations under two different reference periods, i.e., 1901-1950 and 1961-1990.
-  - Comparing the values of the climatic variables at the location of the populations under current and future climates (from five GCMs).
+  - Comparing the values of the climatic variables at the location of the populations under current and future climates (from five general circulation models).

 ##### [4_ReduncancyAnalysis_VariancePartionning_IdentificationCandidateSNPs.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/4_ReduncancyAnalysis_VariancePartionning_IdentificationCandidateSNPs.html)